 "Until the day Samuel died, he did not go to see Saul again, though Samuel mourned for him.
 And the Lord regretted that he had made Saul king over Israel." v.
 35

-The same word ("naham") is used in all these three verses, where it is translated "regret" or "change his mind".
-The word can describe:
+The same word ("naham") is used in all three of these verses translated as "regret" or "change his mind".
+This word can describe:

-an emotional response of sorrow or pity (as in Judges 2:18)
+an emotional response of sorrow or pity (as in Judges 2:18).

 "Whenever the Lord raised up a judge for them, he was with the judge and saved them out of the hands of their enemies as long as the judge lived; for the Lord relented because of their groaning under those who oppressed and afflicted them."